Rev. Dr. Amy Butler

 Butler is excited about the possibilities for innovation and social entrepreneurship in the Invested Faith model.
 “The theology and practice around this idea is exciting; helping pastors, other leaders, and people of faith think creatively about how the work of God is happening among us.”

 Butler found a fiscal sponsor in Impact Assets and began looking for partners who shared her vision.
 Along with several committed individual donors, the Baugh Family Foundation gave a substantial gift to begin exploring this idea.
-Butler now heads a small team of Invested Faith Advisors and is ready to begin making small grants to social entrepreneurs and to tell their stories in compelling ways that encourage institutions thinking about their legacies to join the effort to get unrestricted capital into the hands of people who are building businesses that change the world.

 “Together we can bridge tradition and innovation to imagine a new way - and a new world!”